jhpyle/docassemble/_docs/objects.md

   `on_success=content` and then passing the result to the [`write()`](#DAFile.write) method of the `DAFile` class, along with `binary=True`.
-* if you set `on_failure` to `'raise'`, then if the request is unsuccessful, an exception of type `DAWebError` is raised, which you can trap:

-The `on_success`
-feature also supports the special `'raise'` result, in case you want to inspect the output of a successful call.
+The `on_success` feature also supports the special `'raise'` result, in case you want to inspect the output of a successful call.
 Although if you are this interested in inspecting the results of a successful call, you should probably be writing custom methods that call [`requests`] directly.

 ## <a name="DAGoogleAPI"></a>DAGoogleAPI